codingadventures/LINQBridgeVs/README.md

 ### Data Protection

-Sentry is compliance with the GDPR as a data processor, please refer to this article [GDPR, Sentry and you](https://blog.sentry.io/2018/03/14/gdpr-sentry-and-you).
+Sentry is compliant with the GDPR as a data processor, please refer to this article [GDPR, Sentry and you](https://blog.sentry.io/2018/03/14/gdpr-sentry-and-you).

-In no way personal data, like email addresses, credit card information, name of the machine, username or IP address are sent to Sentry.
+In no way is personal data (such as email addresses, credit card information, name of the machine, username or IP address) sent to Sentry.
 A data scrubber is enabled by default to remove any values that look like they contain credit cards (using regular expression).
 Keys that contain any of the following values: password, secret, passwd, authorization, api_key, apikey, access_token are filtered as well.
 [RavenWrapper](https://github.com/codingadventures/LINQBridgeVs/blob/ff72631f29a8ba97517fc69d47c31a80bf13eb98/Src/BridgeVs.Locations/Logging/RavenWrapper.cs#L54-L61) is the wrapper class used to send exceptions to Sentry.
 Please refer to lines 54-61 to see how some data is filtered out before the request is sent.

-Data sent through the extension will live for a maximum of 90 days and after it will be deleted.
-If you're concerned that personal data has been accidentally sent, please drop an email to linqbridgevs [at] gmail [dot] com
-I will delete the data as soon as possible.
+Data sent through the extension will live for a maximum of 90 days, after which it will be deleted.
+If you're concerned that personal data has been accidentally sent, please drop an email to linqbridgevs [at] gmail [dot] com and I will delete the data as soon as possible.

 ## BridgeVs Option Menu